NASA-PDS/deep-archive/_sources/index.rst.txt

 (AIP) and Submission Information Package (SIP) products, based on Open Archival Information System (OAIS_) standards.

+This software is used to generate the necessary packages for delivery of PDS4 archives to the NASA Space Science Data Coordinated Archive (NSSDCA).

+For delivering PDS3 data, see `documentation at the Engineering Node <https://pds-engineering.jpl.nasa.gov/content/nssdca_interface_process#pds3>`_.

 Currently, this package provides three executable programs:

 •  ``pds-deep-archive``, primary executable for creating both Archive